mfafinski/mfafinski.github.io/publications.md

 2013

-Mateusz Fafinski, “The Overseas Contacts of the Anglo-Saxon England.
+Mateusz Fafinski, “The Overseas Contacts of Anglo-Saxon England.
 A reassessment”, in: Echa Przeszłości XIV (2013), 7-29. [read online](/PDFs/The Overseas Contacts of the Anglo-Saxon.pdf)

 2012